tonym128/tonym128.github.io/_posts/2018-10-22-wordpress-how-many-ways-can-i-say-hello.markdown

-The most fascinating time sink was **[AMP](https://www.ampproject.org/)**[ ](https://www.ampproject.org/)and getting that to work.
-It's a special technology developed by Google to make pages load really quickly.
+The most fascinating time sink was **[AMP](https://www.ampproject.org/)**[ ](https://www.ampproject.org/)and getting that to work. its a special technology developed by Google to make pages load really quickly.
 Similar to Facebook Instant Articles.